jyyulab/scMINER/docs/index.md

 <img src="./docs/plots/scMINER_V4.png" alt="drawing" width="200"/>

 **scMINER** is a toolbox for single-cell analysis based on mutual information.
-This package is a combination of several individual tools including but not limit to [MICA](https://github.com/jyyulab/MICA) and [MINIE]().
+This package is a combination of several individual tools including but not limit to [MICA](https://github.com/jyyulab/MICA) and [SJARACNe](https://github.com/jyyulab/SJARACNe).
 Separate installation of each individual tools is also available on github.

 {: .fs-6 .fw-300 }